Helmholtz-UFZ/saqc/docs/documentation/GenericFunctions.rst

 ^^^^^^^^^^^^^

-Generic flagging functions are used in the same manner as their :doc:`non-generic counterparts <FunctionIndex>`.
+Generic flagging functions are used in the same manner as their non-generic counterparts.
 The basic signature looks like that:

 .. code-block:: sh